Your search results

 Known as the Gateway to the Thousand Islands, Gananoque is a lovely riverside town with quaint restaurants, unique shops and a waterfront theatre.
 Stay at the Pangea House, which sits along the pretty Gananoque River just steps from downtown.
 Enjoy warm hospitality and incredible food at this recently restored historic property — the hosts truly make this experience top-notch!

-2. Stay in historic Kingston
+2. Visit historic Kingston

 Kingston is just 25 minutes from Gananoque and offers a different vibe for those who prefer city to town.
 Having once served as Canada’s capital, the city has many historic sites to explore as well as great dining, shopping and natural spaces.
-There are plenty of family-friendly options available for stays in the city as well as romantic getaways!
+There are plenty of family-friendly options available for stays in the city as well as romantic getaways.

 Try an adventurous getaway with our Seaway & Cider experience or get pampered in this urban oasis in the heart of Kingston.